 Ibiza Residence by Metroarea

 Metroarea designed this inspiring contemporary residence with a Mediterranean touch situated in Ibiza, Spain, in 2016.
+Inspired by the roman villa and by Spanish and Arab heritage, the villa follows the natural slope of the ground in a shape that reminds of an amphitheater, surrounded by nature.
 Take a look at the complete story after the jump.

 Inspired by the roman villa and by Spanish and Arab heritage, the house takes form through the natural lexicon of Italian expressionism (Moretti, Michelucci etc.), which also maintains a strong memory of Rudolf Steiner.
 For us, infact, designing a contemporary building in 2016 means establishing a dedicated dialogue with history and with nature.

 So for example the continuous inside outside relationship obtained by the big glass windows, is filtered by hanging gardens, canopies and custom made bamboo shutters, that are a reminiscence of the traditional awnings and latticework Moucharabieh.

 The typical central patio is the fulcrum of a complex network of multi level paths and, at the same time, as the impluvium was used to gather water, it is enriched by a waterfall and creek that connects the two swimming pools.

 The Villa shape, follows the natural slope of the ground and it is lying perfectly on the hill, in a shape the reminds of an amphitheater, surrounded by nature.